weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings-multimodal.md

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use a CLIP embedding model by setting the vectorizer as follows:
+Set the vectorizer to configure Weaviate to use a CLIP embedding model:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">